 8 Simple Ways to Dye Easter Eggs That Are Still Safe to Eat

-Easter will be celebrated a little differently this year but celebrating at home while social distancing doesn’t mean you can’t practice your usual traditions.
+Easter will be celebrated at home this year (again), but celebrating while social distancing doesn’t mean you can’t practice your usual traditions.
 Bake hot cross buns for a small Easter brunch, tune into an online Easter Sunday service, and dye a batch of colorful Easter eggs with the family.
-Since eggs are in short supply this year (I’ve had a hard time adding them to my online grocery pick-ups), I’ve been extra mindful of how I decorate them this season.
+Since limiting my food waste is one of my New Year's resolutions this year, I’ve been extra mindful of how I decorate eggs this season.
 Here are eight food-safe ways to decorate eggs at home so you can partake in this classic Easter tradition without contributing to food waste.